XML Elements

 The caption attribute makes the signature line display available for completion when attaching the report to a record.

-If you are inserting multiple signature lines, use a field as the unique identifier for each signature line.
+Example 38.
+Use the following multiple signature lines, use a field as the unique identifier for each signature line.

 []`signatureBlock id="{{FX5__SyncID__c}}"`